guillp/requests_oauth2client/README.md

 ### Client Credentials grant

-To send a request using the Client Credentials grant, use the aptly named [.client_credentials()](https://guillp.github.io/requests_oauth2client/api/#requests_oauth2client.client.OAuth2Client.client_credentials) method, with the parameters to send in the token request as keyword parameters:
+To send a request using the Client Credentials grant, use the [.client_credentials()](https://guillp.github.io/requests_oauth2client/api/#requests_oauth2client.client.OAuth2Client.client_credentials) method, providing the necessary parameters as keyword arguments in the token request.

 ```python
 from requests_oauth2client import OAuth2Client